wowczarek/pbnet/README.md

 The natural choice for a project like this was to use SLIP (https://en.wikipedia.org/wiki/Serial_Line_Internet_Protocol), which is a well-established standard, and that is what I tested initially.
 SLIP is trivial to implement, but it quickly turned out it wasn't going to work.
 SLIP requires hardware flow control in both directions, because it does not escape XON/XOFF.
 Unfortunately PB-2000C does not support hardware flow control in the RX direction, so a dedicated protocol was required that either worked with XON/XOFF and escaped those bytes, or did its own flow control.
 Because the PB-2000 is quite fragile when it comes to its serial buffer overflowing, flow control had to be explicitly controlled, and XON/XOFF is typically transparent, so I had to do my own.

 To exchange data between the host and the PB, I developed a simple block transfer protocol with explicit flow control, that I could call **IPBSP**: **IP over Broken Serial Ports**.
-Data is transfered in up to n-byte blocks and the maximum is 224 bytes.
+Data is transferred in up to n-byte blocks and the maximum is 224 bytes.
 The RX buffer is 256 bytes, but when it is filled up to more than 256-32=224 bytes, flow control triggers (XOFF), apparently even when not configured - at least in my version of DL-Pascal.
 The receipt of every block is confirmed with an `ACK` byte and the last block in a packet (which can be less than n bytes), ends with a `SEP` byte.
 Flow control is performed using two more bytes: `STX` (stop transmission) and `RTX` (resume transmission).
 So we have four control bytes.
 Because the block size necessarily has to be controlled, we cannot afford an escape type encoding like the one used by SLIP, where a reserved byte XXX is transmitted as a pair: ESC + ESC_XXX - so we could have a portion encoded in anywhere between n and n ** 2 bytes.
-Instead, I opted for a variant of the escapeless encoding scheme (http://chilliant.blogspot.com/2020/01/escapeless-restartable-binary-encoding.html), where with x reserved bytes, we inspect a block for x non-occurring bytes and replace the reserved bytes with those, and send those x replacements as a header before the block of data.
-This ensures a fixed maximum block size, at the cost of 4 bytes per block, and extra processing.
-See "goals and limitations".
+Instead, I opted for a variant of the escapeless encoding scheme (http://chilliant.blogspot.com/2020/01/escapeless-restartable-binary-encoding.html).
+With *x* reserved values out of the possible alphabet of *A* symbols (256 for ASCII), we inspect a block of maximum length *A-x* for *x* non-occurring bytes.
+Logically, a block of up to 252 bytes cannot contain all 256 values.
+We find *x* non-occuring bytes in the block and replace any of the reserved bytes with those.
+Then we send those *x* replacements as a header before the block of data.
+This ensures a fixed maximum block size, at the cost of *x* (here 4) bytes per block, and extra processing - see [goals and limitations](#project-goals-and-limitations).
+The implementation handles two special cases.
+One: if there were no reserved bytes in the block, the first two bytes (replacements) in the header are equal - the decoding side will recognise this and copy the block as-is.
+Two: last 4 ASCII characters do not occur - we readily use `0xfcfdfeff` as replacements.
 Note that no acknowledgments are performed per block transmitted by the PB towards the host like we do in the other direction, only one `ACK` per whole packet.
 With data volumes being so low, there is near-zero chance that the host will not be able to read all data coming from the PB in time.
 Corruption is possible, but then this is what checksums and retries are for.
 If data corruption proves a problem, this will need to be revisited, and perhaps per-block checksums or parity bytes will need to be implemented.

 There are numerous other projects for 8-bit computers that include an Ethernet adapter and provide an IP stack, but they often require either modifying the hardware or are based on add-on boards that say go into the ROM card slot.
 PBNET allows for connecting an unmodified PB-2000, as is, with a suitable serial interface, to the Internet.